Kotlin/kotlinx.coroutines/docs/debugging.md

 but can be separately disabled by setting `kotlinx.coroutines.stacktrace.recovery` system property to `false`.

-Stacktrace recovery tries to knit asynchronous exception stacktrace with a stacktrace of the receiver by copying it, providing not only information where an exception was thrown, but also where it was asynchronously rethrown or caught .
+Stacktrace recovery tries to knit asynchronous exception stacktrace with a stacktrace of the receiver by copying it, providing not only information where an exception was thrown, but also where it was asynchronously rethrown or caught.

 It is easy to demonstrate with actual stacktraces of the same program that awaits asynchronous operation in `main` function: